 Food safety risks are also different by market and country.
 In countries like China, consumers are more likely to purchase fresh chicken unpackaged in grocery stores or markets.
 This increases risk of cross-contamination.
 A lack of packaging also makes it more difficult to manage traceability.

 Using the right type of packaging can dramatically decrease food safety risks while increasing shelf-life and minimizing food waste in China and around the globe.
 One example?
 Vacuum packaging with materials that are specially engineered for poultry.

 3. Know what’s changing and invest in science-based learning and advancement

 Big industry players should also consider investing in new approaches to research and innovation.
-To promote food safety and get ahead, scientists at IBM Research and Mars are joining forces under efforts like the Sequencing the Food Supply Chain Consortium.
+To promote food safety and get ahead, scientists at IBM Research and Mars joined forces under efforts like the Sequencing the Food Supply Chain Consortium.
 This collaborative food safety platform, led by scientists from both companies, takes advantage of advances in genomics to further our understanding of what makes food safe.